PeterThramkrongart/BachelorsProjectCOVID19NLP/README.md

 # BachelorsProjectCOVID19NLP

-Assuming R is installed, it should be possible to run the command below in the shell.
+Assuming R is installed, open an R sesions typing R in the terminal.
+Then ren the command below:

 ```
-$ Rscript -e 'install.packages(c("pacman","tidyverse","text2vec","tidytext","shiny","shinyjs","UsingR", "DT", "shinythemes"),repos = "http://cran.us.r-project.org")'
+$ R

+>install.packages("tidyverse",
++                    "text2vec",
++                    "tidytext",
++                    "shiny",
++                    "shinyjs",
++                    "UsingR",
++                    "shinythemes")
 ```
 Shiny Server needs to be installed.
 The following links has some information on that...